exoscale/terms/terms.markdown

   Supplier.

-* (b) ensure that any third party involved in the switching process, including the destination supplier, complies with the Supplier's intellectual property, confidentiality rights, and trade secrets;
+* (b) ensure that any third party involved in the switching process, including the destination supplier, complies with Supplier's intellectual property, confidentiality rights, and trade secrets;

 * (c) use any Supplier-provided materials solely for the purpose of switching